Flight-Free-UK/flight_free_uk_website/source/posts/turned-out-nice-again.html.markdown

 Here are my tips for coping with British holiday weather.

 * **If you can afford it, get some good-quality waterproof clothing.** Nothing beats watching the rain form beads and run off a new jacket!
 And nothing is worse than feeling it run off to your legs and soak through your jeans.
 In winter, you might need waterproof trousers.
 In summer, quick-drying trousers or shorts will probably be enough.
-* **Enjoy the compensations**.
-An iffy weather forecast means quieter beaches, as the day trippers stay at home.
+* **Enjoy the compensations.** An iffy weather forecast means quieter beaches, as the day trippers stay at home.
-* **You can still go to the beach in the rain**.
-You can still swim in the sea – but leave your clothes in a waterproof bag so you have something dry to change into afterwards.
+* **You can still go to the beach in the rain.** You can still swim in the sea – but leave your clothes in a waterproof bag so you have something dry to change into afterwards.
 * **Remember those positive weather words!** Your holiday weather wasn’t disappointing; it was ‘bracing’, ‘refreshing’ or ‘exciting’.
 * **Have some alternative activities up your sleeve.** Traditionally this means board games and cards, both of which I hate.
 But I do like cooking, reading and sitting in steamed-up cafes.
 ‘Bad weather has its compensations,’ Nigella Lawson said, ‘most of them culinary.’